-The University of the Philippines Center for Women’s and Gender Studies (UPCWGS) invites everyone to the UPCWGS Research Dissemination Forum on 30 October 2020 (Friday), 1:30-4:00 PM via Zoom.
-Featuring the research projects of our 2019 Research Grantees, this event is the second session of the series, “Site of Convergence: Weaving Tapestries of Knowledge.”
+The University of the Philippines Center for Women’s and Gender Studies (UPCWGS) invites everyone to the UPCWGS Research Dissemination Forum on 31 August 2021 (Tuesday), 2:00-4:00 PM via Zoom.
+Featuring the research projects of our 2020 Research Grantees, this event is the fifth session of the lecture series, “Site of Convergence: Weaving Tapestries of Knowledge.”

 The featured research projects are:

 Through a Feminist Lens: What Do Feminist Spaces Look Like During a Pandemic?

 Impact of COVID-19 on Women in the Informal Economy in Quezon City

 by Melanie V. Cabotaje, Bernadette D. Escoto, Joanna Rose T. Laddaran, Jaylyn D. Manglicmot, and Jefferson C. Sumalabe (Research Division, UP Institute for Small-Scale Industries)